mohinimishra/AWS-Learning/ReadMe.md

 <br/>

-**If you have above listed elements you cna proceed with one command to transfer local computer file to your linux instance in AWS.**sss
+**If you have above listed elements you cna proceed with one command to transfer local computer file to your linux instance in AWS.**

 <br/>